By Michael D. Cutler

 The longer the federal forbearance continues, the bigger the new industry – and its state defenders – grow.
 Among the mature reform states, state cannabis tax revenues in Colorado (with nearly 700 retail shops in 2016, and a nearly 20% smaller population than Massachusetts) amounted to nearly $200 million in 2016.
 Massachusetts now has taken five years to license 16 medical marijuana retailers that serve nearly 50,000 eligible patients and their caregivers; these retailers may convert to serve all adults beginning June 1, 2018, with about 80 applicants awaiting medical licensing consideration (after which they also may convert, from medical patients only, to serve all adults).
 The national conversation on reform has shifted – from “whether” to legalize, to “how to” legalize – as evidence from the reform-state marketplace demonstrates improved public health and safety; meanwhile, the prohibition myths – of legalization’s alleged risks of increased underage access, driving accidents, and violence – are shown by reform state experience to be false.

-Will reform state marijuana tax revenues – and the political contributions of cannabis entrepreneurs and their potential vendors (like bankers) – motivate Republican governors and members of Congress to oppose federal prohibition enforcement, and to amend the CSA to indefinitely (as contrasted with annual budget amendments) protect state-legal cannabis commerce?
+Will reform state marijuana tax revenues – and the political contributions of cannabis entrepreneurs and their potential vendors (like bankers) – motivate Republican governors and members of Congress to oppose federal prohibition enforcement, and to amend the CSA to indefinitely (as contrasted with annual budget amendments) protect state-legal cannabis commerce, medical and nonmedical?

-Will USAG Sessions and DOJ prosecutors or USDEA agents take any action against California's opening on January 1, 2018, of the largest cannabis marketplace in the world?
+Will USAG Sessions and DOJ prosecutors or USDEA agents take any action against California's opening this year of the largest cannabis marketplace in the world?

-Whatever the outcome of the federal budget battle between now and March 23, 2018, we believe that the pressure to reform federal prohibition to accommodate state legalization is irresistible.
-In Massachusetts, the question of "whether" to legalize already has been resolved by voter initiative and legislative amendment, with final implementation rules – “how to" legalize – awaiting final regulations due to issue by March 15, 2018.
+We believe that the pressure to reform federal prohibition to accommodate state legalization is irresistible.
+In Massachusetts, the question of "whether" to legalize already has been resolved by voter initiative and legislative amendment; the state cannabis licensing agency's final implementation rules – “how to" legalize – issued in March 2018 and the licensing process has begun, with existing medical licensees and "economic empowerment" applicants having priority in the licensing process.
 Whether federal law enforcement remains an obstacle to state-legal cannabis commerce may be resolved by the time non-medical licensing and distribution begins in Massachusetts in June 2018 (with existing medical licensees who obtain nonmedical licenses).
-Or, the feds may stay where they've been for more than five years: On the sidelines, growling harshly, but doing nothing to interfere with tax-paying, well-regulated, non-violent cannabis commerce.
+Or, the feds may remain where they've been for more than five years: On the sidelines, growling harshly, but doing nothing to interfere with tax-paying, well-regulated, non-violent cannabis commerce.

 Stay involved with your members of Congress, and encourage them to repeal federal prohibition entirely – by removing marijuana from the CSA – or, to legislate explicit federal forbearance from interference with state medical and nonmedical reform laws.
 If you aim to profit from this industry, you need to step up and engage with federal and state politicians, to ensure that the feds not interfere with the industry you wish to join.